rishikavikondala/laptops-database/README.md

 - Number of products of type laptop per security type <br>

 <ins>Tanner</ins>
-- Total number of orders a customer has placed
+- Number of orders a customer has previously placed
-- Total sum of money a customer has spent on products of type laptop <br>
+- Sum of money each customer has spent on products of type laptop <br>

 <ins>Brian</ins>
 - Average rating value for a product of type laptop
 - Number of orders previously placed for a product of type laptop

 <ins>Ryan</ins>
-- Total number of orders for a product of type laptop in the past six months
+- Number of times a rating value has been assigned in the past six months
-- Total number of products of type laptop that have a particular color
+- Number of products of type laptop that have a particular color

 ## **Views:**
 <ins>Rishi</ins>